dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 (−∞, b]

 Now let’s move on to the second of our questions: (−∞, how do ∞) you ﬁnd the inverse of a function f?
 Well, you write down y = { x f(x) : a < and x < try b } to solve for x.
-In 3 our example of f(x) = x 3 { 3 x so,wehavey = x , : a x ≤ = x ≤ b y. } This means that √ 3 f −1 (y) = √ y.
+In 3 our example of f(x) = x 3 { 3 x so,wehavey = x, : a x ≤ = x ≤ b y. } This means that √ 3 f −1 (y) = √ y.
 If the variable y here oﬀends { x : you, a < by x ≤ all b } means switch it to 3 x: you can write f −1 (x) = √ x if you prefer. { x : Of a ≤ course, x < b } solving for x is not always easy and in fact is often impossible.
 On { x the : x other ≥ a } hand, if you know what the graph of your function looks like, the { graph x : x > of a the inverse function } ≤ } is easy to ﬁnd.
 The idea is to draw the line y = { x x on : x the b graph, then pretend that this line is a two-sided mirror.
 The inverse { x function : x < b } is the reﬂection of the original function in this mirror.
-When f(x) = x 3 , here’s what f −1 looks R like:
+When f(x) = x 3, here’s what f −1 looks R like:

 The original function f is reﬂected in the mirror y = x to get the inverse function.
 Note that the domain and range of both f and f −1 are the whole real line.

 1.2.3 Restricting the domain

 Finally, we’ll address our third question: if the horizontal line test fails and there’s no inverse, what can be done?
 Our problem is that there are multiple values of x that give the same y.
 The only way to get around the problem is to throw away all but one of these values of x.
 That is, we have to decide which one of our values of x we want to keep, and throw the rest away.
 As we saw in Section 1.1 above, this is called restricting the domain of our function.
 Eﬀectively, we ghost out part of the curve so that what’s left no longer fails the horizontal line test.
-For example, if g(x) = x 2 , we can ghost out the left half of the graph like this:
+For example, if g(x) = x 2, we can ghost out the left half of the graph like this:

 The new (unghosted) curve has the reduced domain [0, ∞) and satisﬁes the shadow horizontal line test, so there is an inverse function.
 More precisely, 0 the function h, which has domain [0, ∞) and is deﬁned by h(x) = x 2 on this 1 domain, has PSfrag replacements an inverse.
 Let’s play the reﬂection game to see what it looks like:

-To ﬁnd the equation of the inverse, we { have x : x to ≥ a solve } for x in the equation y = x 2 .
+To ﬁnd the equation of the inverse, we { have x : x to ≥ a solve } for x in the equation y = x 2.
 Clearly the solution is x = √ y { or x : x x = − } y, but which one do we >a √ need?
 We know that the range of the { inverse ≤ function is the same as the x : x b } domain of the original function, which we have restricted to be [0, ∞).
 So { x : x < b } we need a nonnegative number as our answer, and that has to be x = √ y.
 R That is, h −1 (y) = √ y.
 Of course, we could have ghosted out the right half of a the original graph to restrict the domain to (−∞, 0].
-In that case, we’d get a b function j which has domain (−∞, 0] and again satisﬁes j(x) = x 2 , but only shadow on this domain.
+In that case, we’d get a b function j which has domain (−∞, 0] and again satisﬁes j(x) = x 2, but only shadow on this domain.
 This function also has an inverse, 0 but the inverse is now the negative square root: j −1 (y) = − √ y.
 1

 By the way, if you take the original function g 4 given by g(x) = x 2 with domain (−∞, ∞), which fails the horizontal line −2 test, and try to reﬂect it in the mirror y = x, you get the following picture: 3